Keyboard shortcuts

 Prerequisites

-• Domain name pointed to your VPS IP (optional, for production use)
+• Domain name pointed to your VPS IP (optional, but required for SSL)

 sudo apt update